 A winter hike in the Drumheller Badlands of Alberta, offered a few surprises on a bluebird January weekend.
 I had been ready to give up on a winter hike in the Canadian Badlands until we drove up to the world-famous Royal Tyrrell Museum.
 If you wander past the entrance you land on the Badlands Interpretive Trail.
 Both the museum and the trail are located in Midland Provincial Park.

 The Drumheller Badlands area is also home to Horsethief Canyon, located north of Drumheller off of the Dinosaur Trail.
-Horseshoe Canyon is another scenic option for a winter walk.
 Don’t forget the icers on any of these walks.

 The Badlands Interpretive Trail in the Drumheller Badlands

-While the actual Badlands Interpretive Trail is only a one kilometre loop there is the option to continue on trails that make up the Drumheller Badlands River Parks System (see the map below).
+While the actual Badlands Interpretive Trail is only a 1 km loop, there is the option to continue on trails that make up the Drumheller Badlands River Parks System (see the map below).

-It was an easy, scenic walk through badlands scenery.
+It was an easy, scenic walk through the Drumheller Badlands scenery.
 We spotted curious deer checking us out from above on a couple of occasions.
 Once you reach the highway you have the option of retracing your steps or crossing the highway and following the trail for many kilometres – in both an easterly and westerly direction, often along the scenic Red Deer River.

-The easy, family-friendly hike definitely exceeded my expectations.
+The easy, family-friendly Drumheller Badlands hike in winter definitely exceeded my expectations.
 It packs a lot in a kilometre and I can only imagine how beautiful it would be in spring when the landscape turns green.

 It would appear that 99% of visitors head straight to the museum as we only saw a few other people.
 Next time you’re in Drumheller, take at least a half hour to hike the Badlands Interpretative Trail.
 You’ll be happy you did.